Free Student Account

 Frequently Asked Questions

 What are the options for funding my studies?

-or through a bank loan.
-Scholarships and bursaries may be available from the education institution you apply
+Scholarships and bursaries may be available from the college or university to which you apply.

 Can you help me find a scholarship?

 No, we cannot help you to find a scholarship.
 For non EU students, we recommend